Saucony Peregrine 10 - Women's Review

 Of all the trail shoes tested, we believe this one presents the best value for those seeking high-quality performance.
 While the price doesn't seem much different than some of the contenders, it supersedes the competition in its overall use cases, durability, and performance.
 There are other Best Buy award winners that offer a lower price, but those options compromise comfort, fit, and quality.
 If you're seeking a shoe with a low profile, great protection, at a good price, know this one will last you many miles on the trail.

-This best buy award winner offers superior value with its excellent score and price.
+This shoe offers superior value with its excellent score and price.
 The Saucony Peregrine 10 features a low-profile design with an updated outsole that'll tackle all terrain.
 Snow, mud, zoomy singletrack, the works!
 It's one of the most versatile shoes we've tested, and it comes at a price that won't completely empty your wallet.